the-ted/org-mind-map/README.md

 ![example-3.org.pdf](example-3.org.png)

-Note that the interleaving is done
+Note that the interleaving is done based on the exact text of the headline, so these have to exactly match (including tags).